 Education Requirements for Veterinary Pathologists

-Upon finishing a doctorate program in veterinary medicine, prospective veterinary pathologists should complete a postdoctoral degree program in anatomical or clinical pathology at a veterinary research facility or teaching hospital.
+Upon finishing a doctoral program in veterinary medicine, prospective veterinary pathologists should complete a postdoctoral degree program in anatomical or clinical pathology at a veterinary research facility or teaching hospital.
 These programs, which generally include a residency experience, usually take a minimum of three years to complete and might lead to a master's or doctoral degree.
 Typically, Ph.D. programs in anatomical or clinical pathology require students to write a dissertation, whereas master's programs and residencies typically do not.
-Students might conduct research in pulmonary, reproductive, cardiovascular, immune, or nervous system pathology.
-They also might explore cancer biology, viral pathogenesis, infectious diseases, or toxicological pathology.
+Students might conduct research in pulmonary, reproductive, cardiovascular, immune or nervous system pathology.
+They also might explore cancer biology, viral pathogenesis, infectious diseases or toxicological pathology.

 Certification and Licensure Requirements for Veterinary Pathologists

-The American College of Veterinary Pathology offers voluntary certification in anatomic or clinical pathology (www.acvp.org).
-Practicing veterinarians who have completed a minimum of three years of clinical training are eligible to sit for these exams, which might cover topics like necropsy and surgical pathology for anatomic pathologists or cytology, clinical biochemistry, and hematology for clinical pathologists.
+The American College of Veterinary Pathology offers voluntary certification in anatomic or clinical pathology.
+Practicing veterinarians who have completed a minimum of three years of clinical training in veterinary pathology are eligible to sit for these exams, which might cover topics like necropsy and surgical pathology for anatomic pathologists or cytology, clinical biochemistry and hematology for clinical pathologists.

-The U.S. Bureau of Labor Statistics (BLS) reports that all veterinarians, including veterinary pathologists, must be licensed, with the exception of employees in certain federal and state agencies (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that all veterinarians, including veterinary pathologists, must be licensed, with the exception of employees in certain federal and state agencies.
 Licensure requirements vary by state but often include an exam that's specific to state regulations.

 Salary Info and Job Outlook

-Although the BLS does not provide information specific to veterinary pathologists, it did report in May 2014 that the median annual salary earned by all veterinarians was $87,590.
-Those working in scientific research settings earned a salary averaging $124,890 a year.
-Job opportunities for veterinarians are expected to increase by 12% between 2012 and 2022, per the BLS, which is about average.
+Although the BLS does not provide information specific to veterinary pathologists, it did report in May 2015 that the median annual salary earned by all veterinarians was $88,490.
+Those working in scientific research and development settings earned a salary averaging $128,530 a year at that time.
+Job opportunities for veterinarians are expected to increase by 9% between 2014 and 2024, per the BLS, which is faster than average.